RWinterburn/ci-project-4/readme.md

 * To make a website where the site owner can upload own music for free and sell to the public
 * Make a fully functioning online shop, where users can preview and purchase instrumentals
-* Ensure that only logged-in users can post reviews and comments.
+* Ensure that only logged-in users can buy instrumentals.
 * Make a database where when users have stored their information it can be seen from the admin panel for the admin
 * To give the option for users to remove themselves off the database
 * To see the amount of orders and order details on the admin panel